ai-deep-learning/doc-rag-harness/README.md

     * Building block (e.g. vector database, its version, configuration) - description, designs which use it.

 Report may contain links to the Web UI or even "host" the Web UI if it is implemented as a Single Page Application (SPA) with, say, [React](https://react.dev/) or [Vue.js](https://vuejs.org/)/[BootstrapVue](https://bootstrap-vue.org/)

+### Community

+Parties contributing to the harness, designs, and test data sets.
+Community members may play different roles on different components.

 --- Work in progress ---